Division Links

 • First, it checks to see if there is an active open burn window.

-• Second, it checks the clearing index to see if it is forecast to be above 500.
+• Second, it checks the clearing index to see if it is appropriate to burn in your location.

 • A permit applicant shall provide all information requested on the application.